“And [the spies] began to speak badly about the land that they had explored.” (Num. 13:32)

 “What everyone says about this girl — it’s not true,” exclaimed the astonished young man to his friends.
 “She’s hideous!”

-Rav Tzvi Yehudah stopped briefly, surveying the guests seated around the table.
+Rabbi Tzvi Yehudah stopped briefly, surveying the guests seated around the table.
 “Superficially, it would appear that the brash young fellow had rejected the young woman.
 But in fact, it was she who had rejected him.”

 “The same is true regarding the Land of Israel,” the rabbi explained.
-“Eretz Yisrael is a special land, only ready to accept those who are receptive to its unique spiritual qualities.
+“Eretz Yisrael is a special land, ready to accept only those who are receptive to its unique spiritual qualities.
 The Land does not reveal its inner beauty to all who visit.
 Not everyone is worthy to perceive its special holiness.”

 “It may appear as if the dissatisfied visitors are the ones who reject the Land of Israel,” he concluded.
 “But in fact, it is the Land that rejects them!”

 A thoughtful silence pervaded the room.
 Those present were stunned by the parable and the rabbi’s impassioned delivery.
-Then one of the guests observed, “Reb Tzvi Yehudah, your words are suitable for a son of your eminent father, may his memory be a blessing!”
+Then one of the guests observed, “Reb Tzvi Yehudah, your words are befitting for a son of your eminent father, may his memory be a blessing!”

-Rav Tzvi Yehudah’s response was indeed appropriate for Rav Kook’s son.
+Rabbi Tzvi Yehudah’s response was indeed appropriate for Rav Kook’s son.
 When visitors from outside the country would approach the Chief Rabbi for a blessing, Rav Kook would quote from the Book of Psalms, “May God bless you from Zion” (128:5).

 Then he would ask: What exactly is this “blessing from Zion”?
 In fact, the content of the blessing is described in the continuation of the verse: “May you see the goodness of Jerusalem.”